-Please provide further details (see guidance)
+Please provide further details

 The risks and opportunities management procedures related to climate change on BM&FBOVESPA are carried out in an integrated manner, namely, there is not an exclusive process directed at the topic.
-The Exchange has a Risk Committee composed of four members of the Board of Directors - of which two are independent members - responsible for conducting, monitoring and assessing market, liquidity, credit and systemic risks of the markets managed by the Company, with a strategic and structural focus.
+The Exchange has a Risk Committee composed by four members of the Board of Directors and are responsible for conducting, monitoring and assessing market, liquidity, credit and systemic risks of the markets managed by the Company, with a strategic and structural focus.
 Furthermore, the Sustainability Committee also provides support to the Risk Committee and strengthens the new management strategy.
-The Sustainability Committee is composed of nine members, one of whom is an independent member, and its duties include strategic guidance, planning approval and the approval of sponsorship associated with sustainability, including climate change.
+The Sustainability Committee is composed by 9 members and their duties include strategic guidance, planning approval and the approval of sponsorship associated with sustainability, including climate change.

 Currently, the main risks related to climate change are in the process of identification through meetings of both the Sustainability Committee and Commission.
 Risks and opportunities related to potential laws, company reputation and consumer habit changes are being considered.
 However, except for the reputation risk, in a preliminary analysis, BM&FBOVESPA's climate change risks are largely regarded as indirect risks, since they affect companies that use its service platform and do not directly affect the organization's activities, which are related to the financial services industry.
 The magnitude of these risks, as well as their impacts, continues under review by the organization.
 Therefore, the possibility that both the risks and their impacts are minimal and/or positive is not ruled out.

 With regard to opportunities, BM&FBOVESPA has identified several ways of enabling business through sustainability and GHG emissions indexes (e.g. Corporate Sustainability Index (ISE) and Carbon Efficient Index (ICO2) and through the Company's position as an engagement mechanism.
-The engagement strategy via the institutionalization of indexes repeats a previously successful experience obtained by BM&FBOVESPA in 2001, when it created the IGC - Stock Index with Differentiated Corporate Governance.
+The engagement strategy via the institutionalization of indexes repeats a previously successful experience obtained by

+BM&FBOVESPA in 2001, when it created the IGC - Stock Index with Differentiated Corporate Governance.
 Some other strategic decisions involving these two instances enabled studies on the topic of Sustainability in partnership with the World Bank and some projects and programs that have been implemented by the Exchange's Sustainability and Commodities areas.
 Such projects will be further discussed under the Risks and Opportunities section.